StockSharp/doc/en/topics/api/connectors/crypto_exchanges/bitalong/graphical_configuration_bitalong.md

+> [!CAUTION]
+> **The Bitalong exchange and its API are no longer available.
+The connector does not work; the documentation is retained for reference only.**

 # Graphical configuration Bitalong

 For all [S#](../../../../api.md) products, graphical configuration of the connection is performed on the [Connection settings window](../../../graphical_user_interface/connection_settings_window.md):